jasminas6389/sep10-freedom-project/prep/content.md

 ## Devices/hardware

-So I first searched up "Devices used in medical practce". and it showed many sources from the web.
+So I first searched up "Devices used in medical practice". and it showed many sources from the web.
-* But there was a Ai overview but since Ai can be incorrect I scrolled past it.
-Most of the devices that are being used isn't hardware, it shows Stethoscope, Blood pressure monitors, Glucose meter, Thermometer, and insulin.
-These devices aren't plugged into anything so it doesnt make them hardware.
+* But there was a AI overview but since AI can be incorrect I scrolled past it.
+Most of the devices that are being used aren’t hardware, it shows Stethoscope, Blood pressure monitors, Glucose meter, Thermometer, and insulin.
+These devices aren't plugged into anything so it doesn’t make them hardware.
   Examples
 ### Stethoscope
 * A stethoscope is used to listen to the heartbeat and it doesn't involve any type of technology.